-- the statement of financial position as at 31 March 2021; - the statement of comprehensive income for the year then ended; - statement of changes in equity for the year then ended; - statement of cash flows for the year then ended; and - the notes to the financial statements, which include significant accounting policies.
+- the statement of financial position as at 31 March 2022: - the statement of comprehensive income for the year then ended; - statement of changes in equity for the year then ended; - statement of cash flows for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements on pages 2 to 22 present fairly, in all material respects, the financial position of the Trust as at 31 March 2021, and of its financial performance and its cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the accompanying financial statements on pages 2 to 22 present fairly, in all material respects, the financial position of the Trust as at 31 March 2022, and of its financial performance and its cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards.